ret2desync/ret2desync.github.io/_posts/2022-07-17-htb-business-ctf-2022-Certification-writeup.md

 {% endhighlight %}
 {% include figure image_path="/assets/img/certify.png" %}
 Whilst Certify didn't find any ADCS templates we can abuse, it did tell us the name of the Enterprise CA (certification-CFN-SVRDC01-CA).
 CVE (CVE-2022–26923) can then be abused.
-This CVE allows domain compromise by obtaining the machine account hash for machines within an Active Directory domain. <br/>This is done by having a machine account with the dnshostname property on the machine set to an arbitrary machine host name within the domain, then requesting a certificate using this dnshostname and abusing PKinit to obtain the NTLM hash for the machine.
+This CVE allows domain compromise by obtaining the machine account hash for machines within an Active Directory domain. <br/><br/>
+This is done by having a machine account with the dnshostname property on the machine set to an arbitrary machine host name within the domain, then requesting a certificate using this dnshostname and abusing PKinit to obtain the NTLM hash for the machine.
 Firstly, we need to add a new computer account by using Powermad.ps1 (https://github.com/Kevin-Robertson/Powermad).
 However when running PowerShell we find that AMSI is enabled:
 {% include figure image_path="/assets/img/amsi.png" %}
 So firstly we run an obfuscated AMSI bypass using the AmsiInitFailed method: